-Buses and minivans depart from Ekkamai Bus Terminal to Chanthaburi every two hours from 05.30 am to 05.00 pm.
+Buses and minivans depart from Bangkok Eastern Bus Terminal to Chanthaburi every two hours from 05.30 am to 05.00 pm.
 The total journey takes 4-5 hours and costs about 200 Baht.
 If you take the bus to Trat, it also stops at Chanthaburi.

-Buses depart from Ekkamai Bus Terminal to Chonburi every 30-40 mins from 05.30 am to 09.00 pm.
+Buses depart from Ekkamai Bus Station to Chonburi every 30-40 mins from 05.30 am to 09.00 pm.
 The total journey takes about 1.5 hour and costs about 180 Baht.

 There are minivans departing every hour from 06.00 am to 08.00 pm.
 The journey takes about 1.5-2 hours and costs 67 Baht.

 There are minivans departing every 40 minutes from 06.00 am to 08.00 pm for 90 baht.
 The journey from Bangkok to Samut Songkhram which is famous for its Maeklong Railway Market takes about 2 hours.
 The minivans also make a stop at Maha Chai in Samut Sakhon.
 Maha Chai Market is one of the largest seafood markets in Thailand.
 At Samut Songkhram you can transfer to Amphawa Floating Market.